chemoelectric/epr-simulation/README.md

 ## The impossibility of ‘irreducibility’

-That there is no ‘quantum’ physics distinct from physics generally can actually be shown *logically* by the following argument&mdash;
+That there is no ‘quantum’ physics distinct from physics generally can actually be shown *logically* by the following argument—

 Once a *physics* problem is put into words, it becomes a word problem in *mathematics*.
 It is no longer in the realm of